ssube/onnx-web/docs/user-guide.md

 Upload a source image for img2img.

+Image sources are _not_ persisted when you reload the page, unlike other parameters.

 #### Strength parameter

 Blending strength.
 0 uses the source image without changing it, 1 will replace it almost entirely.